 3. Are Password Managers Safe? 🛡️

-Good password managers are high on security, safe to use and give users the confidence they need to safeguard their array of digital presence.
+Good password managers are high on security, safe to use, and give users the confidence they need to safeguard their array of digital presence.
 However, this all boils down to choosing the right one.

 A robust password manager will protect the password vault with solid encryption, such as AES-256.

-Strong encryption will protect password management even it is stored in the cloud.
+Strong encryption will protect password management even if it is stored in the cloud.
 Nonetheless, passwords that are on the PC, phone, or even tablet will be protected with a master password.

-The master password makes all the passwords on the devices unreadable by anyone that doesn’t have that particular password.
+Also, the master password makes all the passwords on the devices unreadable by anyone that doesn’t have that particular password.
 On up-to-date devices, the vault can be unlocked with biometric authentication.

 Password managers do several things that help users improve and secure their password protocol.
 Some of those things are;